public immunisation clinics

 For details and information from SA Health, please click here.

 At risk groups

-Some groups in our community are at higher risk of vaccine-preventable disease, and the government recognises this by funding a selection of vaccines for these groups.
+Within our community there’s groups at a much higher risk of vaccine-preventable disease.
+The Government recognises this and is funding a select range of vaccines for at risk groups.

-Pregnant women are eligible for a free flu vaccine as part of the Annual Influenza Program, and we recommend all pregnant women receive this vaccine from the 1st trimester.
+The Annual Influenza Program allows pregnant women to be eligible for a free flu vaccine.
+It’s recommended that pregnant women receive this vaccine from their 1st trimester.

 Others at risk

 If you have a chronic medical condition or are at high risk of catching Pneumococcal disease, we highly recommended to receive the Pneumovax 23 vaccine.

 To find out if you be at risk, please speak with your doctor or visit this website.